twardoch/fonttools-opentype-feature-freezer/mac-os-x-system-font-replacer/README.md

 Software License and Disclaimer
 -------------------------------
-This tool is licensed "as is" under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This tool is licensed “as is” under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 By using the tool, you accept all conditions of the license, including Disclaimer of Warranty and Limitation of Liability.